fab411/obsidian-desktop-entry/README.md

 ### Step 2: Add the Following Content
-&nbsp; Copy, paste and save the following content into the .desktop file:
+&nbsp; Copy, paste and save the following content into the `Obsidian.desktop` file:
 ```bash
 [Desktop Entry]
 # Version of the desktop entry specification